mpvolt/mpvolt/README.md

-- 👋 Hi, I’m Matt.
-I'm 25 years old and I'm a software engineer.
+👋 Hi, I’m Matt.
+I'm 27 years old and a software engineer.
-- 👀 I’m interested in Blockchain Technology and Cryptocurrency
+👀 I’m passionate about Blockchain Technology and Cryptocurrency, and I've been working professionally in the web3 space for 3 years, with a total of 5 years of software engineering experience.
-- 🌱 I’m currently learning Golang at the moment by reading Head First Go.
-Once I finish, I will move on to learning the Cosmos SDK.
-Once I've built my first Cosmos app, I will start learning Rust and continue to built on other platforms like Solana and Matic/Polygon
+🌱 I’m currently learning Golang and Rust by building my first Cosmos app with the Cosmos SDK and CosmWasm.
+Afterward, I will continue learning Rust and expand my expertise to other platforms like Solana and Matic/Polygon.
-- 💞️ I’m looking for my first job in the blockchain/crypto space
+🔒 Some of my web3 projects are set to private but showcase advanced blockchain development, including smart contracts, decentralized applications, and on-chain data solutions.
-- 📫 How to reach me: 443-745-8242
+📫 How to reach me: 443-745-8242

 <!---
 mpvolt/mpvolt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.